Peter-32/wholesale_customers/README.md

 This could be solved manually quite easily.
 Sort by each group descending, check the percentages of each, and take note of the categories that look like a promising recommendation.
 Based on a high level view of the data, I expect about 200 of 450 customers to make up 80% of the unit sales.

+Treat horeca and retail customers separately.

+## Select Data

+#### What Data Do We Have Available?

+We have channel, category, and amount.
+We should use these.

+#### What Data Is Not Available That You Wish Was Available?

+None

+#### What Data Should Be Excluded?

+I don't want to use the region column.

 Project Organization
 ------------